|Hotels & hostels|

 Gaudí became increasingly shabby in his last years and when he was tragically struck down by a tram on 7th June in 1926 at the junction of the streets Gran Via and Bailen in Barcelona (click for map.)
 Gaudi was so poorly dressed that he was not recognized at all and taxi drivers refused to take the injured "vagabond" to a hospital.
 They were later fined by the police.

-So the gravely injured Gaudi was taken to a Barcelona hospital for the poor called Antic Hospital de la Santa Creu i Sant Pau which is still on the street Carrer de l'Hospital, 56 (click for map) in the Raval district of Barcelona's old city, close to the Ramblas.
-Still unrecognised as the great architecht he was given a bed with the indigent patients.
-Three days after the accident on the 10th of June 1926 Gaudi died from his injuries.
+Gaudi was gravely injured in the tram accident, but was not recognised.
+Because he looked like a homeless and poor person, he was taken to a Barcelona hospital for the poor called Antic Hospital de la Santa Creu i Sant Pau.
+The hospital building still stands on the street Carrer de l'Hospital, 56 (click for map) in the Raval district of Barcelona's old city near La Rambla street.
+Even at the hospital he was still not recognised as the great architecht and was given a bed with the indigent patients.
+His friends found him eventually and three days after the accident, on the 10th of June 1926, Gaudi died from his injuries.
 The last words he uttered were: 'Amen, my God, my God'.
-A death mask was made of his face which can be seen at the Gaudi house museum in Parc Guell.
+A death mask was made of Gaudi's face, which can be seen at the Gaudi house museum in Parc Guell.

-Roof of Palau Guell building by Antoni Gaudi on street Nou de la Rambla
+Photo below: Palau Guell roof on street Nou de la Rambla

-The city of Barcelona turned out for Gaudi's funeral to honour him and to accompany his casket to his final resting place in his beloved masterpiece, the Sagrada Familia, where he now lies in the crypt.
-After 44 years of devotion to the construction this was a fitting place for its creator to lie as an inspiration to those who took over the task of completing this unique temple.
+A huge number of Barcelona citizens attended Gaudi's funeral to honour him and to accompany his casket to his final resting place in his beloved masterpiece, the Sagrada Familia, where he now rests in peace in the crypt.
+After 44 years of devotion to the construction of this temple, this was a fitting place for its creator to be interred as an inspiration to those who came after to complete this unique Barcelona landmark.

 As is often the case with many visionaries, Gaudí was perhaps not truly acknowledged during his own lifetime.
 Official organizations refused many times to support or applaud his unique talent.
 The City of Barcelona tried many times to block or change Gaudí's works because ithey failed to conform to city regulations.
 The only project the City assigned to Gaudi was that of designing street lamps which still stand on the Plaça Reial in the Gothic quarter.
 Gaudi received the Barcelona city "Building of the Year" award only once for his work on the apartment block Casa Calvet which is not considered as a significant work today.